ritzredemption/LidarSim/README.md

 3. Press **P** to export the current point cloud.
 4. All three point cloud views update within half a second.

-Press **P** as often as you like — each export replaces the previous file and the views follow, so it behaves as a live feed.
+Press **P** as often as you like.
+Each export replaces the previous file and the views follow, so it behaves as a live feed.

 To inspect an existing capture without running the simulation: